At MLK alma mater, Biden pitches Senate rule change to safeguard voting rights - NewsBreak

 “I ask every elected official in America, how do you want to be remembered?”
 Biden asked.
 “Consequential moments in history present a choice.
 Do you want to be on the side of Dr. King or George Wallace?
 Do you want to know the side of John Lewis or Bull Connor?”

-Stanley Dunlap is a reporter for the Georgia Recorder, a sibling site of the Pennsylvania Capital-Star, where this story first appeared .
-Georgia Recorder reporter Ross Williams also contributed to this story.

-The post At MLK alma mater, Biden pitches Senate rule change to safeguard voting rights appeared first on Pennsylvania Capital-Star .
+The post At MLK alma mater, Biden pitches Senate rule change to safeguard voting rights appeared first on New Jersey Monitor .